top of page

 Athletes with inherent mindfulness show high levels of:

-Aside from high levels of quality traits, mindfulness has also been shown to lead to better running performance.
+Aside from these quality traits, mindfulness has also been shown to lead to better running performance.
 This is due to having the ability to be aware of each moment, accept what is occurring without judgment, and re-focus after losing concentration.

 Mindfulness is not only proven to help runners and athletes perform better, but it brings a better quality of life at large.
 It has shown to lead to significant decreases in negative thoughts, mental stress, and self-doubt.

 Yes!
-Mindfulness is not something that you are simply born with or without, it is something that is trainable.
-Further, mindfulness training that focuses on present awareness, acceptance, and commitment has proven to be more effective in sport performance than general psychological skills training (goal-setting, imagery, self-talk, etc.).
-However, it should not take the place of psychological skills training.
+Mindfulness is not something you are simply born with or without—it is trainable.
+Further, mindfulness training that focuses on present awareness, acceptance, and commitment has proven to be more effective in sport performance than general psychological skills training alone (goal-setting, imagery, self-talk, etc.).
+However, it should not replace psychological skills training.
 Both should be used together to realize the highest potential in personal mental toughness.

-In order to build the proper habits and cultivate true mindfulness and psychological skills, they need to be practiced often…just like running!
+In order to build proper habits and cultivate true mindfulness and psychological skills, they need to be practiced often—just like running!

 There are many ways to train mindfulness that can provide great results.
-As mentioned in last week’s blog, there are many physical characteristics that a runner needs to train to reach their potential.
-Mental skills training is no different!
-All components should be incorporated into your training:
+Just as there are many physical characteristics that a runner needs to train to reach their potential, all mental components should be incorporated into your training:

-Cognitive association means bringing focus and awareness to the task at hand.
-For runners, this can be focusing on breathing, form, pace, or how you are feeling at any moment during a race/run.
+Cognitive Association means bringing focus and awareness to the task at hand.
+For runners, this can be focusing on breathing, form, pace, or how you are feeling at any moment during a race or run.

-Cognitive dissociation is the opposite; putting focus on something entirely different than the task at hand such as: singing a song in your head, counting, paying attention to external stimuli, etc.
+Cognitive Dissociation is the opposite: putting focus on something entirely different than the task at hand, such as singing a song in your head, counting, or paying attention to external stimuli.

 Relaxation is the ability to keep our body and mind calm.
 Great ways to work on relaxation are deep breathing and meditation.

-Body scanning involves tensing and relaxing each muscle in your body, one-by-one, working from the head to the toes.
+Body Scan (Progressive Muscle Relaxation) involves tensing and relaxing each muscle in your body, one by one, working from the head to the toes.
 It is great for bringing our attention to our bodies, feeling where we are tense, and letting go of that tension.

 ...we are not our thoughts, we are the ones that choose which thoughts to continue thinking.